Last Updated on

 These pachadi’s shelf time is low, they need to be consumed with in two to three days after its made.
 Generally these pachadi’s are spicy.
 The spice is what makes these pachadi’s very special.
 The best way of eating these pachadi’s is with some hot white rice and a dollop of ghee.
 This pachadi goes well with chapathi as well.

-- Bottle gourd ( doodhi/ sorakaya)- 3 cups cut to bite size pieces, keep the skin intact
+- Bottle gourd ( doodhi/ sorakaya)- 3 cups cut to bite size pieces

 - Green chilly 5 adjust acc to your spice level